 Financial difficulties can make people more susceptible to fraudulent schemes.
 Scammers often target this category of citizens, promising easy money or finances that can help in a difficult situation.
 Discussing financial issues with loved ones can help reduce risks.

 People often fall under the influence of promises of easy money or luck.
 This desire to improve their financial situation sometimes makes them ignore signs of fraud.
-Extraordinary offers and promises of enrichment inspire trust but usually lead to disappointment.
+Extraordinary offers and promises of enrichment inspire trust but often lead to disappointment.